 A few days later, I venture beyond the mall.
 I take my writing and my reading and my body and my soul and I stroll with purpose to an independent caffeine serving establishment.
 I peruse the beverage menu and admire the fine, middle eastern coffee-making paraphernalia that adorns the shelves.
 “What would you have?”
 I ask the waiter.
 “Americano?” he responds.

 I turn my back on the pursuit of the perfect coffee for a while and join a yoga group, which I am confident will be a foolproof way to secure body/soul alignment.
 A week in and the instructor contacts us to let us know that she has to cancel the class due to injury.
 “Anyone for coffee?”, she asks.
 I sigh inwardly — idling away mindless hours over Nescafé and inconsequential natterings is also Not The Dream.

 We meet in the home of one of the yoga class attendees.
 The welcome is warm.
 We share stories and help each other with the niggling logistical challenges you face when living far away from where you once were.

 The coffee is not central to proceedings, but it is comforting and familiar.
-I hold the cup in both hands for comfort as I navigate forming new relationships.
+I hold the cup in both hands as I navigate forming new relationships.